Talcum Powder Verdicts

 IMPORTANT: The information provided on this website is not a substitute for professional medical advice.
 If you are currently experiencing any symptoms of ovarian cancer, please contact a healthcare professional immediately.

 Feb.
-2016: Jacqueline Fox, $72 Million Talcum Powder Lawsuit Settlement
+2016: Jacqueline Fox, $72 Million Talcum Powder Lawsuit Verdict

 Johnson & Johnson is planning to appeal the jury’s verdict.

-May 2016: Gloria Ristesund, $55 Million Talcum Powder Lawsuit Settlement
+May 2016: Gloria Ristesund, $55 Million Talcum Powder Lawsuit Verdict

 A Johnson & Johnson spokesperson claimed that the jury’s verdict contradicts the scientific research proving the safety of talc cosmetic powder.
 The company plans to appeal the court’s decision.

 Oct.
-2016: Deborah Giannecchini, $70 Million Talcum Powder Lawsuit Settlement
+2016: Deborah Giannecchini, $70 Million Talcum Powder Lawsuit Verdict

 In 2012, Deborah Giannecchini of Modesto, California was diagnosed with stage 4 ovarian cancer.
 She had used Johnson & Johnson Baby Powder for over 40 years but did not consider that the talc in the Baby Powder could be cause of her cancer until her daughter saw a commercial about the talcum powder lawsuits.